telerik/winforms-docs/telerik-presentation-framework/layout/setting-metadata-to-influence-layout.md

 {{endregion}}

->note The metadata is consumed when the RadElement __OnPropertyChanged__ method is fired, the RadElement __RadPropertyMetaData__ is evaluated and methods are called based on the type of metadata present.
+>tip The metadata is consumed when the RadElement __OnPropertyChanged__ method is fired, the RadElement __RadPropertyMetaData__ is evaluated and methods are called based on the type of metadata present.
 >